Getting an Emotional Support Animal in IllinoisReading Time: 4 minutes

 During air travel, those with disabilities are protected from discrimination under the Air Carrier Access Act.
 These protections extend to their service and emotional support animals.
 Those with emotional support animals are required to have an ESA letter from a licensed health professional.

 Though employers are not required to allow emotional support animals in the workplace, they are required to allow service dogs.
-The employer is, however, required to attempt to provide reasonable accommodation to the person with the disability.
-This includes attempting to allow them to have an emotional support animal with them at work.

 Housing Laws (Fair Housing Act)